Mahmoud-Ibrahim-Mamrstein/Spectroscopic-constants-from-atomic-properties/README.md

 # Spectroscopic-constants-from-atomic-properties
 ## Code and data description as in the manuscript
 ### r1/r1.py consists of documentation of classes, functions, and main parts of the code through comments. most python scripts used in this project are highly similar to r1/r1.py.
+### Data has been collected from several sources and carefully cleaned to the best of the authors knowledge.